Online Safety Policy 2024.docx

 • Senior staff and the ICT Co-ordinator will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable.

-• Any material that Roselyn House School / The RHISE Service believes is illegal must be referred to the Internet Watch Foundation (please see references given later).
+• Any material that Roselyn House School believes is illegal must be referred to the Internet Watch Foundation (please see references given later).

-• Filtering strategies will be selected by Roselyn House School / The RHISE Service, in discussion with the filtering provider.
+• Filtering strategies will be selected by Roselyn House School, in discussion with the filtering provider.
 The filtering strategy will be selected to suit the age and curriculum requirements of the student.

 Web Filtering